AnonymousMeerkat/relinux/DEVELOPERS.md

 	'''

 	relinuxmodule = True
+	relinuxmoduleapi = "0.4a1"
+	modulename = "Random Module"

 	def run(adict):
 		# Do something here

 Note the relinuxmodule variable.
 Without that variable set to true, relinux will not detect the module.
+For compatibility reasons, the relinuxmoduleapi variable sets the version of relinux that the module is written for.
+The modulename variable sets the name of the module.
 The run function is called with a dictionary as soon as the module is loaded.
 The dictionary contains pointers to objects that relinux uses (see next section for an example of one).